SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ## The Euclidean algorithm

-In the next problem we will use **the Euclidean algorithm**, one of the first published algorithms for finding the GCD:
+In the next task, we will use **the Euclidean algorithm**, one of the first published algorithms for finding the GCD:

 **Until** we reach a remainder of 0: